GautierDorval/gautierdorval-identity/author.md

 - Technical optimization focused on performance, accessibility, and algorithmic interpretation
 - SEO adaptation for modern search engines integrating AI systems

+This work focuses on semantic sovereignty and interpretation governance, ensuring that digital entities are clearly defined, bounded, and represented consistently across search engines and AI systems.

 ## Ecosystem contribution

 Gautier Dorval is also a long-time WordPress plugin developer,